KeTavWork/PyStuff/README.md

 ### Heading IDs

 Many Markdown processors support custom IDs for headings — some Markdown processors automatically add them.
 Adding custom IDs allows you to link directly to headings and modify them with CSS.
-To add a custom heading ID, enclose the custom ID in curly braces on the same line as the heading.
+To add a custom heading ID, enclose the custom ID in curly braces on the same line as the heading.\
+**WORK ONLY HTML, IDK**

 <details>
 <summary>Spoiler</summary>